-In the first half of 2016, the Századvég Foundation conducted a public opinion poll survey extending to all 28 member states of the European Union and aimed at analysing the opinions of EU citizens regarding the issues that most affect the future of the union.
-By presenting these results last year, we attempted to reflect the drivers behind these shifts in order to shed light on what EU citizens think about the continent’s present and future, and what answers and solutions they expect with respect to the challenges continuously facing the European Union.
-This surveys had a broader scope than any conducted thus far, canvassing 1,000 randomly selected adults in each of the countries, making for a total of 28,000 respondents.
+In the first half of 2016, the Századvég Foundation conducted a public opinion poll survey extending to all 28 member states of the European Union, and aimed at analysing the opinions of EU citizens regarding the issues that most affect the future of the union.
+By presenting these results, we attempted to reflect on the drivers behind these shifts that Europe faces in order to shed light on what EU citizens think about the continent’s present and future, and what answers and solutions they expect with respect to the challenges continuously facing the European Union.
+This survey had a broader scope than any conducted thus far, canvassing 1,000 randomly selected adults in each of the countries, making for a total of 28,000 respondents.

 We believe that the results of our research can also serve as a barometer for use in political discussions related to the renewal of Europe and the future of the European Union.

-Századvég Foundation was established in 1993 as the first conservative political think tank in Hungary.
-Századvég has been conducting public opinion research, political and social analysis for almost 25 years now.
-The research-based policy studies cover the widest range of policy areas such as international economic development, social, youth and equal opportunity issues.
-The Foundation is also conducting important sociology research projects, filling decade long gaps of research, to reveal the deep structures within the subsystems of the European and Hungarian society.
+The Századvég Foundation was established in 1993 as the first conservative political think tank in Hungary.
+It has been conducting public opinion research, political and social analysis for 25 years now.
+Századvég’s research-based policy studies cover the widest range of policy areas such as economic policy, foreign and security policy, demography, youth and family policy issues.
+The Foundation also conducts important sociology research projects, filling decade long gaps of research, to reveal the deep structures within the subsystems of European and Hungarian society.